apify/got-scraping/README.md

 `useHeaderGenerator` - Turns on the generation of the browser-like header.
 By default, it is set to `true`.

 `headerGeneratorOptions` - See the [HeaderGeneratorOptions](https://github.com/apify/header-generator/tree/master#headergeneratoroptions).

+`sessionToken` - A non-primitive unique object which is used to generate headers.
+By default, it's `undefined`, so new headers will be generated every time.
+Headers generated with the same `sessionToken` are always the same.

 ### Error recovery
 This section covers possible errors that might happen due to different site implementations.